By NDASA, July 18. 2024

 Keough: I'm just saying, his girlfriend's a six.

-This scathing lampoonish dialogue makes clear the scouts’ subjective approach puts their judgments into question, to say the least.
+This lampoonish dialogue makes clear the scouts’ judgment is put into question, to say the least, by their subjective approach.

 In the workplace, the subjective approach to determining whether an employee is fit for duty has been used from time immemorial.
 How else to determine, other than by scrutinizing appearance and behavior, whether someone is capable of performing their duties, especially if those duties put them or others at risk for their safety?

 One relatively recent advance has been drug testing.
-Since the bodily presence of alcohol and certain drugs is correlated with cognitive and psychomotor impairment, a workplace drug test can help identify at least some employees who are not fit for duty.
-Note, however, that according to several scientific studies, the mere presence of some drugs – most noticeably cannabis – is not a valid indicator of cognitive and psychomotor impairment.
+Because the bodily presence of alcohol and certain drugs is correlated with cognitive and psychomotor impairment, a workplace drug test can help identify some employees who are not fit for duty.
+Note, however, that according to many scientific studies, the mere presence of some drugs – most noticeably cannabis – is not a valid indicator of cognitive and psychomotor impairment.
 Also, keep in mind that drugs and alcohol are only the tip of the impairment iceberg.
-Most impairment is caused by fatigue, illness, injury, chronic medical conditions, stress, or environmental conditions like extreme heat or cold.
+Most impairment is caused by fatigue; illness; injury; chronic medical conditions; stress; or environmental conditions, such as extreme heat or cold.
 The bottom line is that drug testing, often thought of as a conclusive method to determine fitness for duty, cannot, in fact, get the job done alone.

-Billy Bean’s Oakland Athletics had great success and became one of the most cost-effective teams in professional baseball because he put into place (alongside a tempered scouting team) a data-driven, statistical approach, which is now in general use across professional baseball.
+Billy Bean’s Oakland Athletics had great success and became one of the most cost-effective teams in professional baseball because he put into place (alongside a tempered scouting team) a data-driven, statistical approach, which is now in general use across professional baseball and most other professional sports.
 Indeed, businesses of all types have been transformed through the use of data analytics.
 It promises to do the same for workplace safety.

-A data-driven statistical approach using impairment detection technology (IDT) has recently become available to employers to determine and measure employee impairment.
-DRUID, from Impairment Science, Inc., a neuroscience-based mobile app that detects impairment from any cause is one such IDT product.
-The test, just one minute in duration, takes hundreds of digital measurements of hand-eye coordination, reaction time, decision-making, time estimation, and balance – all of which are statistically integrated to calculate an impairment score on a scale of 25 – 75, with higher scores indicating greater impairment.
-A DRUID score is data-driven and, most significantly, objective.
+A data-driven statistical approach using impairment-detection technology (IDT) recently has become available to employers to determine and measure employee impairment, including several neuroscience-based mobile apps that detect impairment from any cause.
+These tests, in a minute or two, take hundreds of digital measurements of neuropsychological indicators, such as hand-eye coordination, reaction time, decision-making, time estimation, and balance.
+These data are statistically integrated to calculate an impairment score.
+The score is data-driven and, most significantly, objective.

-With the ever-increasing legalization and use of cannabis, the drug testing industry - offering a test that only detects drug use, not impairment - is well-advised to incorporate an objective data-driven approach to test for impairment.
+With the ever-increasing legalization and use of cannabis, the drug testing industry – offering a test that detects drug use, not necessarily impairment – is well-advised to incorporate an objective, data-driven approach to test for impairment.

 As Billy Beane put it, “Adapt or die.”